HRKings/oxidetp/README.md

 In case of TOTPs, the library does not provide a timestamp implementation, instead relying on the developer to pass the seconds since the Unix Epoch directly into the function, this was done because I didn't want to use the `chrono` or `time` crates as some people use one or another.
 I also recommend implementing a way to correct the time if the local one is wrong.

 If the necessity arises, I will implement those time functions into the code.
+For now, examples are provided for both crates

 ## References